dbaarda/workspace-tools/3DPrinting/3DPrinting.md

 distance between the model surface and the closest polygon surface.
 This means that for concave surfaces (eg holes), the mesh "fills over curves" compared to the model, and for convex surfaces (eg cylinders) it "cuts off curves", by as much as the tolerance setting.
-For fitting parts, you care about the maximum dimensions for convex surfaces and the minimum dimensions for concave surfaces.
-With convex surfaces the maximum dimensions are the points, which are correct and don't need adjustment, but for concave surfaces the minimum dimension is the middle of the polygons which is too small by the tolerance distance and needs to be adjusted outwards by that much.
-So the diameter of cylinders should not need adjusting, but the diameter of holes will need to be increased by 2*tolerance.
-For OnShape "fine" settings tolerance=0.06mm, so the diameter of holes need to be increased by 0.12mm.
+For clearance fits, you care about the maximum dimensions for convex surfaces and the minimum dimensions for concave surfaces.
+With convex surfaces the maximum dimensions are the points, which exactly match the model, but for concave surfaces the minimum dimension is the middle of the polygons which is too small by the tolerance distance.
+So for clearance fits the diameter of cylinders should not need adjusting, but the radius of holes will need to be increased by the tolerance.
+For OnShape "fine" settings tolerance=0.06mm, so the radius of holes need to be increased by 0.06mm.

+Another way to put this; when you export an model curve with radius `r` asking for `+-t` tolerance, the output you get is not actually `r +-t`, but `(r-t/2) +- t/2`.
+So the average radius is actually less than the original model by `t/2`, but the error from that is also less at `+-t/2`, so you can argue it is still within the requested `r +-t`.

+In theory tesselation could do a better job by not just picking points on the curve, but shifting them outwards normal to the surface by `t`, and chosing them such that the max deviation from the surface inwards was also `t`.
+This would then give a true result of `r +-t` with a more efficient coarser tesselation.
+However, it's hard and I've not seen anything that does that.

+Another thing to note is exports often include some kind of angular deviation setting.
+This is the max angle difference it will tolerate between the surface and the tesselation.
+In practice this is half the max angular distance between tesselation points on a curve, so it will tesseleate small radiuses more agressively than the distance tollerance would.
+This makes the resulting error proportional to the radius instead of absolute.
+Set this to some fraction of 360 to ensure tesselation is evenly distributed around small diameter curves.

+Compensating for this redius reduction effect could be done in the model, or in the slicer.
+I generally favour doing it in the slicer so that the model represents the real objective.

 ## Slicer approximation affects